syntasso/kratix-docs/docs/main/08-troubleshooting.md

      ```

    - Check the `Work` resource (a internal Kratix resource that gets created to
-     contain the outputs of a workflow) to see if the document is listed inside
+     contain the outputs of a Workflow) to see if the document is listed inside
      it.

      ```